 Check Your Business Worth And Get The Highest Price For Your Business

 What Is an Implicit Opt-In?

-Implicit opt-in happens when someone signs up for an event or download on your websites.
+Implicit opt-in happens when someone signs up for an event or downloads on your website.
 For example, a webinar or lead magnet.
-At that point, you have captured the email address of prospect.
+At that point, you have captured the email address of the prospect.

 If you are using an implicit opt-in strategy, you will add that email to your database.
 The prospect begins receiving marketing messages.
 Even if they just wanted whatever was on offer.

-Implicit opt-in email marketing puts you at risk for getting marked as spam.
+Implicit opt-in email marketing puts you at risk of getting marked as spam.
 There was no real understanding between you and the prospect at the time he or she opted in.

 You are better off telling the consumer that they will receive marketing emails.
 Set expectations upfront.
 It improves the quality of your list and avoids irritating prospective customers.

 Email clients use their internal algorithms to sort mail based on words and phrases, images, and the actions of other users.
 Words like free, buy, order, and cash, might land you in spam boxes.